MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 There are two options for your cluster environment: **production** or **dev/test**.

 Dev/test clusters are the lowest cost option, which makes them great for service evaluation, conducting PoCs, and scenario validations.
 They're limited in size and can't grow beyond a single node.
-There's no Azure Data Explorer markup charge and also no product SLA for these clusters.
+There's no Azure Data Explorer markup charge or product SLA for these clusters.

 Production clusters contain two or more nodes for engine and data management and operate under the Azure Data Explorer SLA.